erizov/Professor/semester_7/lecture_44_quantum_computing/quantum_entanglement/README.md

 ## Introduction

-Quantum Entanglement is a fundamental concept in quantum computing fundamentals.
+Quantum Entanglement addresses concept in quantum computing fundamentals.

 This algorithm/pattern is widely used in computer science and software engineering for solving a specific class of problems efficiently.

 ## TL;DR (Too Long; Didn't Read)

-**One Sentence**: An algorithm that solves a specific computational problem efficiently.
+**One Sentence**: A quantum phenomenon where particles become correlated such that measuring one instantly affects the other, regardless of distance.

 **Time Complexity**: See complexity analysis below **Space Complexity**: See complexity analysis below